Future of the Royal Navy: Mine countermeasures and Hydrographic Capability (MHC)

 Following on the Prime Minister's announcement in late 2020 of enhanced funding for the Ministry of Defence, Jeremy Quin, Minister of State for Defence Procurement, indicated on 30 November 2020, in response to a parliamentary question, that the envisaged Type 32 frigate would, in part, replace the current mine countermeasures ships and act as a "mothership" for the Navy's future unmanned mine countermeasures capabilities, as well as serving as a platform for anti-submarine warfare.
 Specifically, he said "... it is envisioned that Type 32 will be a platform for autonomous systems, adding to the Navy's capabilities for missions such as anti-submarine warfare and mine countermeasures".
 Type 32, as well as other platforms, could potentially carry a new autonomous system, which itself was announced on 26 November 2020 as being acquired through a joint production contract with France.
 This system employs three sets of equipment with each set comprising a portable operation centre, an autonomous surface vessel, towed sonar and a mine neutralization system.

-In December 2022, it was reported that a commercial vessel was being sought for the Royal Fleet Auxiliary which would act as a mothership for autonomous mine hunting systems.
-The new vessel, named RFA Stirling Castle, is the former offshore support vessel MV Island Crown which, after her entry into service, is likely be based at the Clyde naval base.
-The ship was purchased for 40 million pounds and arrived at HMNB Devonport in January 2023.
-Her conversion was not anticipated to be lengthy and it was reported that she would be in service by Spring 2023.
-In due course two additional ships, and a total of six mission systems, will also be acquired, one of which is intended to replace RFA Cardigan Bay and some of the other vessels in 9th Mine Counter-Measures Squadron operating from HMS Jufair in Bahrain.
+In 2023, as part of the MHC program, a commercial vessel, the former offshore support vessel MV Island Crown, was acquired for the Royal Fleet Auxiliary to act as a trials platform to further develop the concept for using motherships to support autonomous mine hunting systems.
+The new vessel, named RFA Stirling Castle, was to be based at the Clyde naval base.
+The ship was purchased for 40 million pounds and arrived at HMNB Devonport for a quick conversion to the role in January 2023, though she was subsequently transferred to the Royal Navy from the RFA due to the RFA's acute crewing problems.

+In due course up to three additional ships will also be acquired for the mine countermeasures command and support role.
+One of these may replace RFA Cardigan Bay and some of the other vessels in 9th Mine Counter-Measures Squadron operating from HMS Jufair in Bahrain.
 Cardigan Bay would then be returned to a primary amphibious operations role.
+The replacement vessels may either be conversions of existing commercial vessels or, as reportedly preferred by the navy, new-build ships.